2025 Legal Guide to Selling a Gun in Rhode Island (RI) for 2026

 Tell us what you want to sell.

-At Cash My Guns, we can eliminate all the hassle and liability that can come with selling a gun by using our service.
-However, for those looking to sell on their own, we have researched and compiled a useful that explains some of the gun regulations in the the Ocean State.
+This comprehensive regulatory framework means that the legal liability for private sellers is extremely high if the proper transfer protocols are not followed.
+Failing to comply can result in serious criminal charges.
+At Cash My Guns, we eliminate all the hassle and liability that comes with selling a gun by handling the entire legal transfer process through our service.
+However, for those looking to sell on their own, we have researched and compiled a useful guide that explains some of the strict gun regulations in the Ocean State, drawing from the Rhode Island General Laws and official guidance from the Rhode Island Office of the Attorney General.

 There are many ways to handle the sale of firearms in Rhode Island, giving sellers a variety of options to choose from.